Off-Policy Evaluation Using Information Borrowing and Context-Based Switching: Introduction

 There are three main approaches to address the OPE problem: $(i)$ \textit{Direct Method (DM)} first gets an estimate of the reward model and uses it to estimate the value of the target policy.
 DM often has low variance.
 However, its bias can be significant, especially when the true reward model does not belong to the function class used for the reward function estimation. $(ii)$ \textit{Inverse Propensity Scoring (IPS)} estimator \citep{horvitz1952generalization} uses importance weighting to correct the mismatch between proportions of actions due to the difference between the logging and target polices.
 While the IPS estimator is unbiased, its variance can be really large due to large importance weights. $(iii)$ \textit{Doubly Robust} (DR) estimator \citep{robins1995semiparametric, bang2005doubly, dudik2011doubly, dudik2014doubly} is a combination of DM and IPS to achieve the low variance of DM and no bias of IPS.
 While DR is known to be asymptotically optimal under some assumption \citep{su2020doubly}, its finite-sample variance can still be quite high when importance weights are large.

-Many recent works focus on reducing the variance of the DR estimator. \cite{wang2017optimal} introduced a switching approach that switches between using a DM and DR, depending on the importance weights. \cite{su2020doubly} takes a shrinkage approach where they replace the importance weights by smaller weights which optimizes the mean squared error.
-There are however few works addressing the high bias of the DM method.
-Recent research \citep{su2020doubly} has revealed the importance of choosing an appropriate reward model.
-Through an extensive study, they have shown that different reward models result in the best estimates in different scenarios.
+Many recent works focus on reducing the variance of the DR estimator. \citet{wang2017optimal} introduced a switching approach that switches between using a DM and DR, depending on the importance weights. \citet{su2020doubly} takes a shrinkage approach where they replace the importance weights by smaller weights which optimizes the mean squared error.
+The variance of such estimators is usually caused by mismatches in supports of data-collecting policy and target policy. \citet{mou2023kernel} assume that the reward function lies within a reproducing kernel Hilbert space to address such mismatches. \citet{khan2024off} instead use partial identification methods to address these mismatches.
+There are however few works addressing the high bias of the DM method. \citet{su2020doubly} has revealed the importance of choosing an appropriate reward model.
+Through an extensive study, they have shown that different reward models result in the best estimates in different scenarios. \citet{lichtenberg2023double} use reward clipping approaches for achieving practical less-bias results.

 In this work, we propose an innovative approach for the OPE problem, which we call the \underline{D}oubly \underline{R}obust with \underline{I}nformation borrowing and \underline{C}ontext-based switching (DR-IC) estimator.
 The approach is based on two key proposals for improving the performance of the standard DR estimator.